Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Conclusions and future works

 The novelty of the SA-NODE framework opens up several possibilities for future investigation.
 A first research direction may focus on improving the results obtained in this work in the case of specific dynamical systems, for example, gradient systems (e.g.\@ Hamiltonian system), equations exhibiting periodical dynamics, autonomous systems, etc. In other words, it would be interesting to study to what extent SA-NODEs are able to capture distinct properties of the dynamical system generating the data, and whether it is possible to achieve better approximation results in specific situations.
 For instance, in the Hamiltonian setting, results from a recent work \cite{gonon2023approximation} can be applied to achieve a more precise approximation in the probabilistic sense.
 Besides, in the autonomous case, as mentioned in Remark \ref{rem:autonomous}, the SA-NODE also becomes autonomous.
 Consequently, further studies on the relation between the approximation quality and stability of both the original and neural systems can be conducted.

 A second path of exploration involves the predictive properties of SA-NODEs.
 Indeed, since the coefficients are fixed in time, it is theoretically possible to solve the SA-NODE for times that exceed the time $T$ up to which data were available, effectively predicting the dynamics.
 This property is exclusive to SA-NODEs, and studying to which extent these equations are able to stay close to the real dynamics after time $T$ is a very enticing question.
 This prediction task is closely related to the well-known recurrent neural network (RNN) for time series.
 A particular type of RNN, known as echo state networks (ESNs), prohibits UAP for discrete dynamical systems in the infinite time horizon, as demonstrated in \cite{grigoryeva2018echo}.
+Nevertheless, infinite-horizon estimates might be obtained in some cases for SA-NODE, by relying on the theory of Lyapunov Exponents, much in the same spirit of \cite{berry2023learning, grigoryeva2024forecasting}.
 In future work, we can adapt ESNs to the continuous-time scenario and compare their prediction performances with those of the SA-NODE.